netgroup-polito/frog4-service-layer/README_INSTALL.md

     - Change templates inside the "templates" directory with right information

-    - Associate for eache user in the DB a service graph (for this step could be useful to install phpmyadmin)
+    - Associate for each user in the DB a service graph (for this step could be useful to install phpmyadmin)
         - Insert a row in the table user

 - Run the service layer